Kotlin/KEEP/proposals/pattern-matching.md

 intuitive in that the `componentN()` operator functions are used to destructure a class.

-Then we pass an already defined expression (or it could be restricted to literals) to further specify the desired match (a `Prospect` wich is `active`, in the example above).
-This check can be implemented with `equals()`.
+Then we pass a literal to further specify the desired match (a `Prospect` wich is `active`, in the example above), or a [guard](#guards).
+A guard simply allows us to 'guard' against the match through a predicate.

-Additionally, nested patterns could further look at the members of the class (or whatever `componentN()` might return).
+Additionally, nested patterns could look further at the members of the class (or whatever `componentN()` might return).

 #### Destructuring without a type check